 A Ministry of Discipleship

 One of Dr. Yohannan's deep desires is to see a new generation catch sight of the Lord's burden for the hopeless in their generation and to give themselves, no-holds-barred, to His work.
-GFA's School of Discipleship, a one-year program for young adults, is helping fulfill this dream.
-Through this life-changing year at GFA's headquarters in East Texas, dozens of young people have deepened their relationship with Christ and grown in their desire to follow in His footsteps.
+GFA's Discipleship Program, a one-year program for young adults, is helping fulfill this dream.
+Through this life-changing year at GFA's office in South Ontario, dozens of young people have deepened their relationship with Christ and grown in their desire to follow in His footsteps.
 Many of them are now serving the Lord full-time in different capacities across the globe.

 Ministering hope and practical help to the people of South Asia, Dr. Yohannan's radio program, Spiritual Journey, reaches more than 1 billion people in 110 languages.
 Additionally, viewers in 100 nations can watch him daily on AYTV.
 He served on the executive committee of World by Radio from 2004–2012 and as a board member with the National Religious Broadcasters Association (NRB) from 2013–2015.
 In recognition of his service, NRB presented Dr. Yohannan with its Individual Achievement in International Broadcasting award in 2003.

 Dr. K.P.
 Yohannan, Metropolitan is a prolific writer with more than 200 books published in Asia and 11 in the United States.
 With more than 3.9 million copies in print, Dr. Yohannan's landmark book, Revolution in World Missions, is an international bestseller that has literally changed the course of mission history in our generation.
 Dr. Yohannan's other titles include The Road to Reality; Come, Let's Reach the World; Living in the Light of Eternity; Reflecting His Image; Against the Wind; Touching Godliness through Submission; Destined to Soar; No Longer a Slumdog; Dance Not for Time and Little Things that Make a Big Difference.
 For his faithful service to the Body of Christ, Dr. Yohannan was awarded an honorary Doctor of Divinity degree from Hindustan Bible College in Chennai, India.